dials/dials/doc/sphinx/dials_scale_user_guide.rst

 One choice that is made automatically during scaling is whether summation or profile intensities seem give the best estimate of the integrated intensity (or a combination of the two).
-To see the result of this combination, inspect the table in the scaling logfile, which scores a set of Imid values on Rpim \& CC1/2.
+To see the result of this combination, inspect the table in the scaling log, which scores a set of Imid values on Rpim \& CC1/2.
 To specify which intensity choice to use, there are a couple of options:

 - :samp:`intensity_choice=[profile|sum|combine]`  Choose from profile, sum or combine (default is combine)